 by Drenda Keesee

-As the news of hurricane Harvey’s devastation spread across America, I watched as one story rose above all of the others.
+years ago as the news of Hurricane Harvey’s devastation spread across America, I watched as one story rose above all of the others.

 “Joel Osteen Shuts Megachurch Amid Flooding Crisis.”